 All financial disclosure information will be available to participants in Vancouver at the MDS membership booth and on the International Congress website.

 To claim CME credit for participation in the International Congress for Parkinson’s Disease and Movement Disorders, participants must complete and submit an online CME Request Form.

 After June 7, 2017, please return to this link: www.mdscongress2017.org/CongressCME2017

 1. Log in after reading the instructions on the page.
 You will need your International Congress Registration ID which is located on your name badge or registration confirmation.
 If you do not have your Registration ID e-mail email@example.com

 2. Follow the on-screen instructions to claim CME credit for the sessions you attended.

-3. You may print your certificate from your home or office, or save it as a PDF
+3. You may print your certificate from your home or office, or save it as a PDF for your records.

 If you have any questions or need help claiming credit, please contact the MDS International Secretariat at firstname.lastname@example.org